MSc Precision Medicine / Overview

 - medical sciences

 - veterinary medicine

 This must be from a recognised university.

-We will also consider candidates with Upper Second degrees in a relevant analytical, physical or computing science area.
+We will also consider candidates with Upper Second degrees in a relevant alternative analytical, physical or computing science area.
 Evidence of previous advanced study, research or professional experience may be accepted as qualification for entry for applicants with a Lower Second or equivalent.
 Applicants with a lower second or equivalent must add details of previous advanced study, research or professional experience to the personal statement in order to be considered.

 We do not require a developed research proposal from applicants.